 Jungle Bells Nature Camp, Araku Valley

 I visited the Araku Valley recently.
 I booked room in this tyda resorts.
 Wonderful, wild experience there.
-Waterfalls are present amidst the resorts.
+Waterfalls are present amongst the resorts.
 Quite a beautiful scenery.
 The services were not bad.
-The residence amidst nature is itself a wonderful experience.
-Food on the other hand is not well arranged.!
-The items in the menu weren't complete....Read More
+The residence amongst nature is itself a wonderful experience.
+Food on the other hand is not well arranged .!
+The items in the menu weren't completely available had to adjust with what we had.
+During night I was afraid due to the thumping noises from the roof top.
+But it was just the woodpeckers.
+Cost was normal.
+Not high.
+You can have a view of the map of the routes from the resorts on a big wooden board.
+Small park is available for recreational purpose.
+Overall wonderful experience.

 As we stepped into this resort they welcomed us very nice.
 The room is very good and the facility are super.
 The food is delicious.
 The location is awesome and the waiters did a good job for us and finally.
 The restaurant is very good.

 Though the name of the place suggests that it is inside jungle, but surprisingly we found it just beside main road.
-The ambiance of the place was very good and it justified the name of the hotel.
-There were no television in rooms and our mobile signals weren't reaching there.
-So it was quite a different experience for us which we enjoyed thoroug....Read More
+The ambience of the place was very good and it justified the name of the hotel There were no television in rooms and our Mobile signals weren't reaching there.
+So it was quite a different experience for us which we enjoyed thoroughly.
+We also experienced as how life goes if your are kept isolated from these modern gadgets Hotel management arranged for 1 hour trekking inside jungle early morning and acquainted us with local tribal lives.
+It was quite a unique experience Otherwise, Hotel service and food were average and it was almost similar to what we experienced in other hotels.

 I stayed here for 3 days and 3 nights in December 2009.
 Jungle bells comes just after 4 kms of ghat drive to the arakku valley.
 If you take the train you will need to get down at tyda station and from there its a hike to jungle bells.
 I recall there are about 18 cottages here.
 Each of them are quite far from the other with enough privacy.
 There wont be any phones or TVs in the room which makes you take full advantage of the free time.
 The restaurant is located at the foot hills while the stay is up hill.
 The cottages are built into the greenery without destroying the \'jungle effect\'.
 This is an excellent place for bird watchers or people who just want to have some peace.
 Very calm and all you could hear are the bird calls.
 Tribal dhimsa dance is performed thrice a week which is pretty good.
 Cell phones will not work in this part of the hills.
 Only BSNL, Airtel and idea phones ccatch the signals near the restaurant. if you have a CDMA service... you might as well switch it off.
 The food here is good.
 The staff here is exceptionally helpful (anand to be particular).
 Best time to come here is in the winter.
 The sun comes up late and goes down as early as 430pm.
 The cold also is pretty good.
 Visitors will find the stay very very peaceful specially if they are from a cosmo city and spend most part of their day glued to computers, TVs or traffic.
 Pros 1.
 Good ambiance 2.
 Lots of peace and calm 3.
 No TV and Phone in the room 4.
 Completely cut off from the artificial world 5.
 Birdwatcher\'s paradise 6.
 Excellent staff 7.
 Good food (really excellent cooks they have there) 8.
 The hotel is beautifully designed Cons 1.
 No room service 2.
 No cell phone coverage